Saturn745/SimpleSellWands/README.md

-# MCLua Plugin
+# LuaLink Plugin

-MCLua is an experimental plugin that provides a basic Lua scripting runtime for Paper-based Minecraft servers.
+LuaLink is an experimental plugin that provides a basic Lua scripting runtime for Paper-based Minecraft servers.
 It is designed for small and simple tasks and serves as an alternative to Skript.

 ## Requirements

-To use the MCLua plugin, you need the following:
+To use the LuaLink plugin, you need the following:

 - A [Paper](https://papermc.io/) based Minecraft server.
 - A basic understanding of Lua scripting.

 **Note**: Detailed documentation is coming soon.

-## **This plugin is very experimental and is not recommended for production use.**

 <details>
 <summary>Examples</summary>